 When comparing Loggly vs Logsniffer, the Slant community recommends Loggly for most people.
-In the question“What are the best log aggregation & monitoring tools?”
-Loggly is ranked 6th while Logsniffer is ranked 31st.
+In the question“What are the best log management, aggregation & monitoring tools?”
+Loggly is ranked 8th while Logsniffer is ranked 30th.
 The most important reason people chose Loggly is:

 Ranked in these QuestionsQuestion Ranking

 Raw text, syslogs, and JSON can be fed to Loggly.